 We collect personal data including your name and contact information, if and when you provide them to us.
 For example, when you fill out an inquiry form or request marketing updates.

-Further, your IP address as well as the date and time you accessed the site will be collected automatically when you visit our website using cookies and Google Analytics.
+Further, your IP address, the date and time you accessed the site, how you got to our site, as well as the device you used will be collected automatically when you visit our website using cookies and Google Analytics.
 For more information about cookies, see the section below titled “Cookies”.